OnArrow/recite_word/test/July/test-7.26.md

 He's looking at the plane

-Can I play League Of Legends a minuit?
+Can I play League Of Legends a minute?

 No, you can't, because you should go to study now
 ```